Fear & Greed Index November 2024: 10 Stock Sentiment Charts

 The Year 2000 Dotcom Bust

-In the year 2000, the PE Ratio of the S&P500 reached nearly 45.
+In the year 2000, the S&P500’s PE Ratio reached nearly 45.
 This was an all-time high and indicated that the market participants’ expectations were completely unrealistic.
-By the time the inevitable correction was completed, the P/E Ratio for the S&P500 had halved to just over 20.
+By the time the inevitable correction was completed, the ratio had halved to just over 20.

 Professional analysts and so-called “market gurus fueled much of the greed and hype.”
 They became greedy and euphoric: a heady mixture.
 When everyone slowly realized that the technology industry would not meet the huge profit expectations, the entire sector collapsed, bringing with it other industries, indices, and markets.
 The technology bubble had burst.